tinythings/sysinspect/docs/global_config.rst

     Type: **string**

-    IPv4 address on which the WebAPI service is listening for all incoming and outgoing traffic.
+    IPv4 address on which the embedded Web API listener accepts traffic.

     Default value is ``0.0.0.0``.